Copyright © 2011-19 Helical Pile World, LLC. All Rights Reserved.

 Note: For this survey, HPW did seek to distinguish between sales to the civil construction market versus the utility market.
 Although some but not all participants sell helical products to both markets, the survey results do include sales into both markets.

-Private Versus Public Funded Projects for 2015 Versus 2014
+Private Versus Public Funded Projects for 2016 Versus 2015

-The general input from all ten participants was that public funded projects in 2015 continued at about the same level as in 2014.
-While only one company reported strong sales from publicly funded projects (over 50% of total revenue) in 2015, the average ratio across all participants was 80% privately funded and 20% publicly funded projects.
+The general input from all eight participants was that public funded projects in 2016 continued at about the same level as in 2015.
+The average ratio across all participants was 73% privately funded and 27% publicly funded projects.

-Four of the survey participants offered only round shaft helical products in 2015.
-Of the remaining six companies that offer RCS products, the sales ratio averaged 21% RCS and 79% round shaft.
-However one company did report that 80% of its sales were RCS products.
+Three of the survey participants offered only round shaft helical products in 2016.
+Of the remaining five companies that offer either RCS or hollow square tube products, two of the companies reported that 50% and 75% of total sales were RCS products.
+When all eight companies product percentages are combined, round shaft products constituted 87% of all sales.

 Opinions and/or Plans About the Future Market for